SansGuidon/bookmarks/QUOTES.md

 * All censorships exist to prevent anyone from challenging current conceptions and existing institutions.
 All progress is initiated by challenging current conceptions, and executed by supplanting existing institutions.
 Consequently, the first condition of progress is the removal of censorship. - George Bernard Shaw
 * The only way to go fast is to go well.
 Every time you yield to the temptation to trade quality for speed, you slow down.
 Every time.
 [Robert C. Martin](http://butunclebob.com/ArticleS.UncleBob.VehementMediocrity)
 * [Zen Sayings](http://www.sacred-texts.com/bud/zen/sayings.htm) - Zen masters say "Don't seek the truth - just drop your opinions"
+* Measure the size of the problem, then implement actions.
+[Francisco Cobos](https://twitter.com/CodeWisdom/status/952911760134156288)